Birmingham Bowl

 The Birmingham Bowl is a post-season NCAA-sanctioned Division I FBS college football bowl game played annually in Birmingham, Alabama.
 First held in 2006, the game is owned and operated by ESPN Events.
+From its inception through 2020, the game was played at Legion Field; since the December 2021 game, it has been held at Protective Stadium.
 The University of Alabama at Birmingham (UAB) also provides marketing, management and game-day operations support.

 The game was previously known as the PapaJohns.com Bowl (2006–2010) and the BBVA Compass Bowl (2011–2014).
-TicketSmarter signed on as the title sponsor of the 2019 game, making it the TicketSmarter Birmingham Bowl.
-From its inception through 2020, the game was played at Legion Field; beginning with the December 2021 game it is held at Protective Stadium.
+A multi-year sponsorship agreement with JLab Audio was announced in September 2025, making the game's full name the JLab Birmingham Bowl.